4 big things: Small business events, SEO secrets, and more

 The takeaway: Utilize and ask for more reviews.
 The #2 tip on Jeff’s list involves review site rankings and making the most of customer feedback.
 Google allows searchers to filter results based on rankings, which can make you stand out or disappear from search results entirely.
 Same goes for Google Maps: Google will automatically highlight businesses with higher rankings, particularly in dense business areas.

 Did you enjoy “4 big things: Small business events, SEO secrets, and more”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: